Federal Age of Consent Compared to State

-Paul Cramm: At the federal level, the nationwide age of consent for any visual depiction is 18.
+At the federal level, the nationwide age of consent for any visual depiction is 18.
 A person, male or female, must be 18 years of age to lawfully consent to visual depictions of a sexual nature.
-The age of consent to engage in sexual activity is 16.
+In Kansas, the age of consent to engage in sexual activity is 16.
 At age 16, our legislature presumes that people are old enough and mature enough to decide whether or not they want to voluntarily engage in sexual activity.
 There’s no cut-off for the age of the other participant to the partner.

 A 16-year-old can lawfully consent to sexual activity with a 60-year-old, but in no state can anyone under the age of eighteen consent to the creation of a visual depiction of that sexual activity.
-Even though it may be lawful for two 16-year-old juniors in high school to have a sexual relationship, it is unlawful for either one of them to use their little hand-held smartphone and make a visual depiction of that activity.
+Even though it may be lawful for two 16-year-old juniors in high school to have a sexual relationship at least in the State of Kansas, it is unlawful for either one of them to use their little hand-held smartphone and make a visual depiction of that activity.

 Paul Cramm: That absolutely has.
-Early on in that development, anecdotally, you would hear about cases from various jurisdictions where a prosecutor was trying to prosecute a 15-, 16-, 17-year-old high school student for having a picture of his girlfriend topless on his phone or some such as that.
+Early on, we would hear about cases from various jurisdictions where a prosecutor was trying to prosecute a 15-, 16-, 17-year-old high school student for having a picture of his girlfriend topless on his phone or some such as that.
 I think that public outcry against that type of prosecution was strong enough that few prosecutors will pursue those types of charges.